 My mission to share the transformative impacts of creativity has brought me to work around the globe with various at-risk communities.
 I am proud to say that my projects with different community groups have resulted in the co-creation of small handicraft businesses, educational resources, international arts educator trainings, a world-wide community of peers--and a fortified desire of mine to further perpetuate arts and wellbeing education access.

 As an a/r/tographer, I practice "living inquiry," and chase questions about my own place, Indigenous wisdom, dreams, cognition, and behavior.
 In line with restorative social justice practices, my artwork is healing in its own making, and stems from art-as-therapy and contemplative methods.

-Hallie has taught as a Teaching Artist at many art centers, and has worked in Art Direction in Ireland and Thailand.
-She is an alumna of Ireland's higher individualized education institution, Uversity, where she earned her self-designed Master of Arts in Creative Process, focusing in Art Therapy and Art Education.
-She is also an alumna of the Rhode Island School of Design, where she was awarded a Bachelor of Fine Arts degree in Painting and the History of Art and Visual Culture.
-Hallie is currently based in Chicago, USA.
+I have taught as a Teaching Artist at many art centers, and worked as an Art Director and Arts Administrator in Ireland, Thailand, and the US.
+I am an alumna of Ireland's higher individualized education institution, Uversity, where I earned a self-designed Master of Arts in Creative Process, focusing in Art Therapy and Art Education, as well as a supplemental degree in Global Development Through the Arts.
+I am an alumna of the Rhode Island School of Design, where I was awarded a degree in Painting, and focused in the History of Art and Visual Culture.